tvanar/mcu_translator/README.md

 # mcu_translator
-Converts microcode for MCU into readable
+Converts microcode for MCU into readable code for programmer